spalk/cacti-env/README.md

 ### Second step: data analysing

 For each parameters are defined theoretical ranges, when plants feel happy.
-This ranges can be adjusted according to visual conditions of plants or fresh theoretical information.
+This ranges can be adjusted according to visual condition of plants or fresh theoretical information.

 Ranges of parameters are also depend on season of the year and dormancy period of the plants.
 For instance winter temperature for succulents should be 10-15 degrees Celsius when they usually dormant, in summer more than 25 when they usually active grow.